tom42/shrinkler-gba/README.md

   requirements listed above for your intro.
 You'll have to roll your own.
 * Since shrinkler-gba sticks part of the depacker code into the cartridge header you should not modify the final ROM with tools such as devkitPro's `gbafix`.
 Doing so is guaranteed to break the depacker code.
-* The depacker does currently not preserve CPU register contents, nor does it zero memory it used during decompression.
+* With the exception of R13 (SP), the depacker does currently not preserve CPU register contents, nor does it zero memory it uses during decompression.
   Your intro should therefore not rely on initial CPU register values, and it should not expect memory to be zero but rather clear memory itself.
 If this is done using the CpuSet or CpuFastSet BIOS calls, doing so will not eat up much space.
 Moreover, the code will hopefully benefit from compression since